-Many smaller stores carry good options as well.
+When it comes to learning how to eat healthy on a budget, many smaller stores carry good options as well.
 Aldi is a discount store that has recently declared it will carry organic foods.
 Certain things like cheese, fish, and snacks are a good choice at Trader Joe’s.
 Wegman’s often has great prices on organic foods and grass-fed meats and organic poultry.
 Thrive Market online is carrying more and more healthy options.
 Try to drive a loop of different stops to save time.
 Keep track of certain popular foods you buy on your phone that are priced competitively.
 With a little time invested, shopping for good prices will be worth it.

 Preserving your food well is another way to save money.
 Bulk items or large quantities can be divided into smaller portions and frozen.
 Storing produce and herbs properly makes them last longer.

 A Community Supported Agriculture (CSA) at a local farm is a great way to get fresh produce at lower prices.
 Many farms offer these in the late spring through the fall.
 There are different share options depending on the family size.